jb2700/Hack-Harvard-2025/README.md

 ![diagram of methodology](https://raw.githubusercontent.com/jb2700/Hack-Harvard-2025/refs/heads/main/readme_imgs/diagram.jpg)

 Fulfill your wildest copy dreams!
-Using Segment Anything, our mobile editor makes it a breeze to edit designs in the wild.
-Anything, from streetpost signs to billboard advertisments, is fair game.
-Our powerful editor not only allows you to add text in the style of the original image, but also allows you to combine structured elements from different sources, making something that is entirely your own.
+Using Meta's Segment Anything model, our editor makes it a breeze to edit designs in the wild.
+From vinyl stickers, flyers on the street, and billboard advertisments, almost everything can contribute to your creative process.
+Our editor not only allows you to add text in the style of the original image, but also allows you to combine structured elements from different sources, making something that is entirely your own.

 	1. Image preprocessing
 	•	Detect edges, bounding boxes, align orientation